-If we don’t deal with our issues, those issues inevitably stay with us.
+Sadly, if we don’t deal with our issues, those issues inevitably stay with us.
 It’s even harder when a loved one is terminally ill and we still have unresolved issues to resolve.
 To be honest it’s only when a loved one is faced with a terminal illness that we realise how many unresolved issues we’re dealing with that may never be resolved.

-In the past year given my own personal circumstances I have chosen to talk out the issues that we’re bothering me the most and haven’t looked back.
-Unfortunately, no one can change the fact that our loved ones get ill, but we can change the issues that are important enough for us to change, whilst they’re still around.
+In the past year given my own personal circumstances I have chosen to talk out the issues that were bothering me the most.
+Unfortunately, no one can change the fact that our loved ones get ill, but we can change the issues important enough for us to change, whilst they’re still around.